swiss-ai-center/a-guide-to-mlops/docs/part-5-label-data-and-retrain/chapter-54-retrain-the-model-from-new-data-with-dvc.md

 3. Rename the downloaded json file to `annotations.json`.

-4. Move the file to your `a-guide-to-mlops` repository under the `extra-data/` folder.
+4. Move the file to your `mlops-guide` repository under the `extra-data/` folder.

     ```yaml hl_lines="4"